mozilla/protocol/docs/03-contributing/01-overview.md

 3. On your computer’s command line, navigate to the folder to which you just cloned the Protocol repo.
 4. Within that folder, run `npm install`.
 This will install all the dependencies.
 5. Next run `npm run webpack-docs`.
-This will compile the SCSS and copy assets into a local folder in preparation to run the server.
-It also starts a “watch” process that will watch those files and automatically recompile if they change.
+This will compile the Sass and copy assets into a local folder in preparation to run the server.
+It also starts a “watch” process that will watch those files and automatically recompile when they change.
 6. In another command line console (and still within the Protocol folder), run `npm start`.
 This will start your local server.